Helpful Links

 Alaska

-The state of Alaska has agreements for Electrical Journeymen with the following states: Arkansas, Colorado, Minnesota, Montana, Oklahoma, Nebraska, New Hampshire, New Mexico, North Dakota, South Dakota and Utah.
+Reciprocity: The state of Alaska has agreements for Electrical Journeymen with the following states: Arkansas, Colorado, Minnesota, Montana, Oklahoma, Nebraska, New Hampshire, New Mexico, North Dakota, South Dakota and Utah.

 Arizona

-Arizona does not have a statewide adoption of the NEC® and does not require continuing education for licensed electricians.
+CEUs: does not require continuing education for licensed electricians.
 Some counties have additional requirements for electrical workers.

-*Arizona does not have reciprocal agreements with additional states; however, the Registrar may grant a license without examination if they have a classification the Registrar deems comparable in another state.
+Reciprocity: Arizona does not have reciprocal agreements with additional states; however, the Registrar may grant a license without examination if they have a classification the Registrar deems comparable in another state.

 Arkansas

-Arkansas is currently using the 2017 NEC® and requires 8 hours of continuing education on the newest NEC® change.
-Online and classroom courses are accepted.
-JCR Productions is an approved provider for Arkansas. *Arkansas has reciprocal agreements with: Alaska, New Mexico, Minnesota, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, South Dakota, Texas, Utah and Colorado.
+Reciprocity: Alaska, New Mexico, Minnesota, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, South Dakota, Texas, Utah and Colorado.
 A Master reciprocal agreement is with Oregon.

 California

-California is currently on the 2017 NEC® as of 01/01/20 and requires 32 hours every 3 years in courses relevant to your line of work.
-Online and classroom courses are accepted.
+JCR Productions, Inc is not currently approved with California.
 CA requires continuing education providers to have an agreement or contract with a CA public school entity prior to becoming an approved provider which JCR Productions does not have.
-If you have been through one of JCR Productions courses and would like to help us make such a connection, please give our office a call!!
+If you would like to help us make such a connection, please give our office a call!!

-*California does not have reciprocal agreements with additional states; however, having a license in another state does qualify you to sit for a California licensing exam.
+Reciprocity: California does not have reciprocal agreements with additional states; however, having a license in another state does qualify you to sit for a California licensing exam.

 Colorado